-The registration window will only appear after your notebook has been restarted.
-You will register by entering your email address.
+The registration window will only appear after your PC has been restarted.
+You can register by entering your email address.

-Keep your password at a secure place.
+Keep your password in a secure place.

-The antivirus software will continue to run after the expiry of 90 days, but it will no longer be updated, so that your notebook will not be protected against new viruses.
+The antivirus software will continue to run after the expiry of 90 days, but it will no longer be updated, so that your PC will not be protected against new viruses.